NetOS® Product Overview

 NetOS® features and functionality combine to deliver powerful network control, management and automation capabilities

-NetOS Version 1.10 supports two network administration applications .
+The current version of NetOS Version supports two network administration applications .

-Additional applications can be developed by Zeetta develeopers.
+Additional applications can be developed by Zeetta developers or third parties.

-NetOS® uses service orchestration combined with SDN control to automate the network.
+NetOS® uses service orchestration combined with SDN control to push configuration settings to groups of devices rather than just one element at a time, automating the network.

 NetOS® provides performance and diagnostic features including topology monitoring, host tracking and statistics collection.

-NetOS® automates device discovery and integration into an abstracted topology to give a real-time view of the network.
+NetOS® automates device discovery and integration into an abstracted and aggregated topology to give a real-time view of the network.

 Asset management determines what assets are in the network in order to model it, which allows NetOS® to manage the devices.